 If you let go of that and realize, hey, it’s right to shoot high and it’s right to hold a high standard, but it’s necessary to do your best and then let the rest go.

-I’ve heard some say Toddlerwise is legalistic and, if taken to the letter of the law without the right heart, parts can read that way.
+I’ve heard some say Toddlerwise is legalistic and, if taken to the letter of the law without the right heart, parts definitely read that way.

 Highlights worth noting.